- Not having a blog for your website

 The principle behind word-of-mouth advertising is that people tend to trust their friends’ recommendation over a professional advertising.

-Imagine you are visiting Austin this weekend; you want to find a good hotel to stay when you are around.
-Suddenly Bob walks in to you and he happened to know that you are visiting Austin this weekend.
+Imagine you are visiting Austin this weekend; you want to find a good hotel to stay in when you are around.
+Suddenly Bob walks into you and he happened to know that you are visiting Austin this weekend.
 Bob tells you about his experience of staying at XYZ hotel when he visited Austin.
 He tells that they are really good.

 That’s the power of word-of-mouth advertising.

 This same principle works for your website.
 If a friend of yours says that you should read this, there is a high chance that you are going to read the article or check out the website.